aichemydev/selenium-java-examples/README.md

 - Click on "Environment Variables" in the dialog that comes up.
 - Click on the "New..." button under the "User variables for YOUR_USERNAME" box.
 Add the path to where you saved the Maven unzipped folder as the value of the `MAVEN_HOME` environment variable.
 - Select "Path" in the "User variables for YOUR_USERNAME" box and click on "Edit...".
 Click on "New" in the box that pops up.
 Then type: `%MAVEN_HOME%\bin` and hit Enter to add this item to your `Path` environment variable.

+- Download the Java Selenium JAR from the TestGold website and place it in the `reactbank/dependencies` folder.
+- Rename the `reactbank/pom.xml` file to `reactbank/pom.xml-backup`.
+- Rename the `reactbank/pom.xml-localdepjar` to `pom.xml`
+- Make sure maven picks up the changes by running: `mvn clean` and then `mvn validate`.
+- Run the examples as directed.

 Finally, you can run the Selenium Java examples: